Apply for small business rate relief

 A "food shop" means a trade or business consisting wholly or mainly for the sale by retail of food for human consumption (excluding confectionery and catering).
 Catering means any supply of food for consumption on the premises on which it is supplied and any supply of hot food for consumption off the premises.

 The 2016 Autumn Statement confirmed the doubling of rural rate relief from 50% to 100% from 1 April 2017.
-Oldham Council will grant 100% rural rate relief to eligible ratepayers from 1 April 2017.
+Oldham Council will continue to grant 100% rural rate relief to eligible ratepayers from 1 April 2018.

 For Oldham, the rural settlements are: